 Symptoms & Phases

-Autoimmune encephalitis (AE) can produce a very wide range of neuro-psychiatric symptoms.
+Autoimmune encephalitis (AE) can produce a very wide range of neuropsychiatric symptoms.
 A major challenge in diagnosis is that different symptoms may appear at different times and different levels of intensity, so that the disease may mimic many other disorders.
 Some patients initially present with either neurological or psychiatric symptoms, further complicating diagnosis.
 Approximately 75% of patients presenting with psychiatric symptoms are first seen by a psychiatrist or psychologist.
 Because AE mimics bipolar disorder and schizophrenia, patients often go misdiagnosed.
 Focus on raising awareness of AE among these medical specialties is of vital importance to mitigate misdiagnosis at the onset of first episode of psychosis (FEP).
 A high level of suspicion is necessary and a lumbar puncture should be performed to rule out an organic cause as autoimmune encephalitis is treatable with immunotherapy.

 An otherwise unexplained mixture of these neuropsychiatric symptoms may be a clue that the underlying cause is autoimmune encephalitis.

 The signs and symptoms of most antibody-mediated neurologic diseases start suddenly and progress rapidly over several weeks or months.
 Specific signs and symptoms vary between diseases.
 In the classic presentation, there is often a distinct phase or period of time where the illness is developing.
 This is called the prodromal stage.
-In Autoimmune Encephalitis, the prodromal symptoms, if they occur, are flu like symptoms which include: headache, fever, nausea, vomiting, diarrhea, or upper respiratory tract symptoms.
+In Autoimmune Encephalitis, the prodromal symptoms, if they occur, are flu-like symptoms which include: headache, fever, nausea, vomiting, diarrhea, or upper respiratory tract symptoms.

 Psychiatric Symptoms may fluctuate rapidly coming on and receding in severity and length of time.
 Cognitive impairments or abnormalities such as thinking, memory loss, especially the ability to retain new information may be impaired, seizures, problems with concentration, and reasoning are severe enough that they interfere with daily functioning.

-There is progressive decrease of level of consciousness which can progress to coma.
+There is a progressive decrease in the level of consciousness which can progress to coma.
 All these signs and symptoms are often occurring within the first few days to several weeks of the disease appearing.